1,000+ Opportunities

 Save a search for “Department of Education” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: STEP: Tribal Educational Agencies (TEAs), including a consortium of TEAs.
+Search similar grants →According to the current listing, eligibility includes: STEP: Tribal Educational Agencies (TEAs), including a consortium of TEAs.
 An Indian Tribe that receives funds from the BIE under section 1140 of the Education Amendments of 1978 (25 U.S.C.
 2020) is not eligible to receive funds under this program.
 NAL: The following entities, either alone or in a consortium, that have a plan to develop and maintain, or to improve and expand, programs that support the entity’s use of a Native American or Alaska Native language as the primary language of instruction in one or more elementary or secondary schools (or both) are eligible under this program: (a) An Indian Tribe. (b) A Tribal College or University (TCU). (c) A Tribal education agency. (d) An LEA, including a public charter school that is an LEA under State law. (e) A school operated by the Bureau of Indian Education (BIE). (f) An Alaska Native Regional Corporation (as described in section 3(g) of the Alaska Native Claims Settlement Act (43 U.S.C.
 1602(g))). (g) A private, Tribal, or Alaska Native nonprofit organization. (h) A non-Tribal for-profit organization.
 Eligible applicant types include: Local (includes State-designated lndian Tribes, excludes institutions of higher education and hospitals, State.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program